NaGaa95/hl2_nx/README.md

 ### Credits

-* nillerusr for the Android Source engine port this wraps;
+* nillerusr for the Android Source engine port this wraps
-* TheOfficialFloW & fgsfds for the so-loader lineage;
+* TheOfficialFloW & fgsfds for the so-loader lineage

 ### Legal